International Travel Insurance Q&A

 What can international travel insurance cover?

-All our plans can cover medical emergencies, trip cancellation, trip interruption, medical evacuation, and lost, damaged, or stolen luggage.
-ExactCare Extra also adds fixed-benefit claims payments for approved flight annoyances like flight departure delay, missed connections, and tarmac delay.
+All our comprehensive plans can cover medical emergencies, trip cancellation, trip interruption, medical evacuation, and lost, damaged, or stolen luggage.
+AirCare allows you to add fixed-benefit claims payments for approved flight annoyances like flight departure delay, missed connections, and tarmac delay.
 Depending on what plan you buy and when you buy it, international travel insurance can also cover pre-existing medical conditions, and trip cancellation for any reason.

 Can you buy international travel insurance online after booking?